bo-rc/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 >>>>> No passing(0%)
 ```

-The model performs very well for most of the test images.
-The fifth one got wrong maybe because this sign is actually from Thailand.
-The certainty of all other trials are so high that I would think my model could have some overfitting problem.
-For future refinement, I would add an L2-norm regularization to the CNN architecture.
+The accuracy is about 87.5%: 7 correct predictions out of 8 images.
+The accuracy is comparable to the one obtained based on the test dataset.
+One factor this model guessed wrong for the fifth image is that this sign is not a German traffic sign.
+In our German sign training set, we do not have a diamond-shaped plate for the right turn sign; all German turn signs are on round plates.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?